sytzez/deeplomacy/README.md

 To facilitate this separation, a [PlacementStrategyContract](game/Contracts/PlacementStrategyContract.php) interface is used by the rest of the game logic to do this placement.
 A specific placement strategy class instance implementing this contract, such as [RandomPlacementStrategy](game/Strategies/RandomPlacementStrategy.php) is passed to the [JoinGameAction->do()](game/Actions/JoinGameAction.php) method, leaving the caller of the method to decide what strategy will be used.
 At any point new strategies can be created, without having to change the code dependent on submarine placement.

+Another case of this is the [WinningStrategyContract](game/Contracts/WinningStrategyContract.php), which determines the rules according to which a game is won.

 ### Action pattern